MonkmanMH/DataScienceResources_draft/README.md

 # DataScienceResources

 A rough compendium of resources that cover data science topics (a.k.a. statistics, econometrics, actuarial science, etc.).
 These will cover general theory, methodology, applications, and R tools and methods.
-The emphasis will be on web resources.
+The emphasis will be on web resources, although published texts will also be included where appropriate.

 ## Contents

+### Methods

 The topics thus far: